 Following the 2017 survey, GIRFT has produced a national overview of the high-level findings to promote wider understanding of the clinical impact of SSI rates.
 GIRFT hopes this report will encourage increased participation in SSI surveys going forward and regular review of the current practice in prevention of SSIs.
 Better scrutiny and investigation of SSIs will drive improvements in patient safety, treatment outcomes and delivery of care.

 Joint Clinical Lead: Professor Tim Briggs OBE

-Consultant orthopaedic surgeon at the Royal National Orthopaedic Hospital, GIRFT Programme Chair, National Director for Clinical Quality and Efficiency for the NHS
+Consultant orthopaedic surgeon at the Royal National Orthopaedic Hospital, GIRFT programme Chair, National Director of Clinical Improvement for the NHS

-GIRFT SSI Audit Lead and National Medical Director’s Clinical Fellow NHS Improvement
+NHS England and NHS Improvement National Medical Director’s Clinical Fellow

 Project Manager: Allison Beal